HITECHCRIME/HC_SG112_Runners/README.md

-in the shadows for that sake (matters) with no blows to the head i’ve put no mark up for what counts as a threat coz what i’m passing no matter the cost deliver(s) the outcome
+in the shadows for that sake (matters) with no blows to the head i’ve put no mark up for what counts as a threat (death) coz what i’m passing no matter the cost deliver(s) the outcome